Self-Love Devotional Series

 Laying Burdens Down

-In a previous post I wrote about forgiveness, about forgiving myself and laying burdens at Jesus’ feet.
+In a previous post I wrote about forgiving myself - about laying burdens at Jesus’ feet.
 Matthew 11:28 invites the weary to come and find rest.
 I did that.
-I confronted the guilt, shame, heartache and pain I had carried for years, laid it at His feet, and left it there.
-It’s only been a week, but I feel lighter, happier, and more grateful.
-My attitude toward myself is changing.
-I am seeing healing.
+I confronted the guilt, shame, heartache and pain I had carried for years.
+I laid it at His feet, and left it there.

 I praise the Lord and thank him for His love, grace and mercy.
-In Jesus’ name, Amen.

-Additional Context on Affirmations and Louise Hay
+A Little Context on Affirmations

 The Lord's Prayer